Additional resources relevant to SARS-CoV-2 / Covid-19 are available here

 - Infections and zoonoses from animals, pests, pets, feed, bedding, water, the ventilation plant, instruments and experimental infections.
 Personnel may also carry infections which may be unwittingly transmitted to research animals.

 - Hazards due to chemicals that are part of the study, including potentially bioactive substances which are to be tested, and the facility’s own chemicals (e.g. disinfectants, detergents, anaesthetic agents, laboratory chemicals and liquid nitrogen), for which there always should be a Technical Datasheet easily available.
 Chemicals to be tested in an animal study pose the greatest health risk since their effects are, by definition, often largely unknown at the onset of the experiment.

 - Ionising radiation from isotopes and X-ray machines

-A common factor for many of the health hazards (e.g. micro-organisms and radiation) is that they are difficult to detect.
+A common factor for many of the health hazards (e.g. micro-organisms and radiation) is that they are invisible and therefore difficult to detect.
 This places a great responsibility upon those who are involved in the hazardous activity, or who have enough knowledge to predict it, and those who are charged with the tasks of containment after accidents and subsequent decontamination.
 Openness is vital.